FOUNDATION

 PREPARING FOR EDUCATION

-PREPARING FOR CONSTRUCTION
+PREPARING FOR VOCATION (IT)

 A LIFE